MarkusMaal/FlipnicSaveEditor/README.md

 # Hex pattern file

-If you want to manually explore Flipnic save files with a hex editor that supports hexpat files, such as ImHex, you can import the [flipnicsave.hexpat](flipnicsave.hexpat) to get highlighting for what various bytes within the save file do.
+If you want to manually explore Flipnic save files with a hex editor that supports hexpat files, such as ImHex, you can import the [flipnicsave.hexpat](flipnicsave.hexpat) pattern file to get highlighting for what various bytes within the save file do.

 ![ImHex pattern](img/hexpat.png)